mwganson/Editor_Assistant/README.md

 ### Toast
 At the top of the page, above the Editor List there is a button reserved for "toast" messages.
 These are transient messages that disappear automatically after a few seconds.
 They can be error messages or just information.
 The button serves as the label for the messages.
 Click the button to see again the most recent message.
 Only the most recent message is stored for viewing again.
 The color of the message indicates the type of message.
 Types are: message: black, information: blue, error: red, warning: yellow.
 For some types the background color of the toast button is temporarily changed to provide better contrast.
 ### Refresh button
-This button is labeled "Refresh editor list".
+This button is labeled "Refresh editors".
 Click it if you have opened a new document or closed a document, so the Editor List can be updated.
 (Updates also happen when other functions are used.)
+### Goto line
+Enter a line number and press enter to go that line in the current editor.
+Watch the toast area for any messages.
 ### Find Edit
 This is a QLineEdit into which you may enter text to search for in the current editor.
 As characters are typed you will see a new toast showing how many times the entered text can be found in the current editor.
 (The Match case checkbox figures into this analysis, but not the Whole words checkbox.)
 You may press Enter/Return in this box to instigate a search or use one of the Find buttons.
 For both the Find and Replace line edit widgets there is a context menu option to paste the currently selected text from the current editor into them.
 This can also be done by double clicking the line edit.
 ### Replace Edit